 Pork tenderloin and pork loin sound similar and are easy to get confused.
-These two cuts of meat look and cook very differently and cannot be used interchangeably in most recipes.
+But these two cuts of meat look and cook very differently and cannot be used interchangeably in most recipes.

-Pork tenderloin is long and skinny.
+Pork tenderloin is long and skinny and cut from the muscle near the backbone.
 It is also very lean, which lends it to cooking quickly over high heat.
 Which pretty much exactly describes air fryer cooking!

 This recipe is only for pork tenderloin.
-If you try to use this recipe for pork loin you will find the meat won’t be cooked through in the desired time!
-I do have an excellent recipe for Instant Pot Pork Loin though, so try that instead.
+If you try to use this recipe for pork loin you will find the meat won’t be cooked through in the given time!
+If you have a pork loin check out my Air Fryer Pork Loin recipe or my Instant Pot Pork Loin Recipe instead.

 How to Make Air Fryer Pork Tenderloin

 1. Prepare the Pork Tenderloin